Skip to main content

 A negative HLA result reliably excludes celiac.
 A positive one doesn’t confirm it — but it changes the conversation about which symptoms warrant clinical workup and which gluten exposure decisions are worth making proactively.

 Gluten Related Immune Response Risk is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →